This page refers to the steps involved in establishing a new Tennessee license plate.

 NOTE: If an organization cannot collect the names and money required for the initial order in this amount of time, it must request an extension through the current legislative session before the June 30 deadline.
 The organization is responsible for contacting the legislator who initiated the bill to request the extension, which must be approved by the legislature.

-- Upon approval and the completion of testing, plates are produced and mailed to county clerk offices.
-Letters are mailed to customers who placed initial orders to let them know when their assigned plates will be in their local county clerk's office.
+Upon approval and the completion of testing, plates are produced and mailed to county clerk offices.
+Letters are mailed to registrants who placed initial orders to let them know when their assigned plates will be in their local county clerk's office.